-(7) Includes two school properties and four parcels of land held-for-use.
+(6) Includes one school and five parcels of land held- for-use.

-As of December 31, 2013 we had \$884.4 million in carrying value of net real estate investment, consisting of \$718.9 million or 81.3% invested in owned and leased properties and \$165.4 million or 18.7% invested in mortgage loans secured by first mortgages.
+As of December 31, 2014 we had \$892.2 million in carrying value of net real estate investment, consisting of \$726.5 million or 81.4% invested in owned and leased properties and \$165.7 million or 18.6% invested in mortgage loans secured by first mortgages.

-For the year ended December 31, 2013, rental income and interest income from mortgage loans represented 93.5% and 6.0%, respectively, of total gross revenues.
+For the year ended December 31, 2014, rental income and interest income from mortgage loans represented 85.6% and 13.9%, respectively, of total gross revenues.
 In most instances, our lease structure contains fixed or estimable annual rental escalations, which are generally recognized on a straight-line basis over the minimum lease period.
 Certain leases have annual rental escalations that are contingent upon changes in the Consumer Price Index and/or changes in the gross operating revenues of the property.
 This revenue is not recognized until the appropriate contingencies have been resolved.
-For the years ended December 31, 2013, 2012 and 2011 we recorded \$4.0 million, \$3.3 million and \$3.7 million, respectively, in straight-line rental income.
-Also during 2013, 2012 and 2011 we recorded \$37,000, \$38,000 and \$46,000, respectively, of straight-line rent receivable reserve.
-During the fourth quarter of 2013, we wrote-off a \$0.9 million straight-line rent receivable balance related to the transition of four assisted living properties to a new lessee.
-For the remaining leases in place at December 31, 2013, assuming no modification or replacement of existing leases and no new leased investments are added to our portfolio, we currently expect that straight-line rental income will decrease from \$3.9 million in 2013 to \$2.2 million for projected annual 2014 and, conversely, our cash rental income is projected to increase from \$96.0 million in 2013 to \$97.5 million for projected annual 2014.
-During the year ended December 31, 2013, we received \$96.0 million of cash rental revenue and recorded \$0.7 million of lease inducement costs.
-At December 31, 2013 and 2012, the straight-line rent receivable balance, net of reserves, on the consolidated balance sheet was \$29.8 million and \$26.8 million, respectively.
-Many of our existing leases contain renewal options that could, in the future, renew above or below current rent rates.
-For the year ended December 31, 2013, we renewed five leases at rates similar to existing rates by either i) amending the lease to extend the term and assign the lease to a new operator, ii) combining individual leases into a master lease with no change to the term, iii) combining an individual lease into a master lease into one master lease with no change to the term.
+For the years ended December 31, 2014, we recognized \$3.0 million in straight-line rental income and recorded \$30,000 of straight-line rent receivable reserve.
+Our lease with affiliates of Extendicare, Inc. (or Extendicare) and Enlivant covering 37 assisted living properties expired on December 31, 2014.
+Effective January 1, 2015, we re-leased 20 of the 37 properties by adding 13 properties to an existing master lease and entering into a new master lease for seven of the properties.
+See Investing Activities below for further discussion of the transactions relating to the properties formerly co-leased to affiliates of Extendicare and Enlivant.
+For the remaining leases in place at December 31, 2014. including the new leases effective January 1, 2015 for the 20 properties formerly co-leased by Extendicare and Enlivant, and assuming no modification or replacement of existing leases and no new leased investments are added to our portfolio, we currently expect that straight-line rental income will increase from \$3.0 million in 2014 to \$6.9 million for projected annual 2015 primarily due to the new leases effective January 1, 2015 for the 20 properties, as previously discussed, and completed development projects.
+Conversely, our cash rental income is projected to decrease from \$99.7 million in 2014 to \$98.1 million for projected annual 2015 primarily due to the sale of 16 properties to Enlivant partially offset by completed development projects.
+During the year ended December 31, 2014, we received

+\$99.7 million of cash rental revenue and recorded \$0.8 million of lease inducement.
+At December 31, 2014, the straight-line rent receivable balance, net of reserves, on the consolidated balance sheet was \$32.7 million.